Thug-Lyfe/database_ass_10/README.md

 The growth rate was found with this method: the worst growth rate can be found by changing the order to asc instead of desc

-note: we exclude id 43,44,42,49 in our case as this is, OECD, OECDE, EU28, EA19 as these are not countries
+Note: we exclude id 43,44,42,49 in our case as this is, OECD, OECDE, EU28, EA19 as these are not countries
 ```python
 %%sql select location.location,sum(value) as value_sum,count(value) as value_co, ((max(value) - min(value)) / count(value))  as "Growth rate" from value
 join location on (location.id = locationID)